 survey techniques and equipment appropriate to the geography and type of pest being surveyed

 health and safety considerations with survey techniques including aerial observation

 the basic requirements for ensuring the welfare of animals described in the relevant Codes of Practice

 relevant parts of the organisation's pest management plan and survey strategy

 pest behaviour and habitats including areas that have a high probability of infestation

 direct evidence requirements of range of pests included in pest management plan

 Where to from here

-If you a council officer, biosecurity team member or rural operator in need of your Animal Trapping Certification contact the Team at Ballistic Training Today!
+If you are a council officer, biosecurity team member or rural operator in need of your Animal Trapping Certification, contact the Team at Ballistic Training Today!